 Not, it isn’t.
 Instead what we find is that Devaki’s six previous children were murdered by her cousin, King Kamsa, due to a prophecy foretelling his death at the hands of one of her children.
 This narrative tells us Kamsa only targeted Devaki’s sons, and never issued a command to kill male infants, unlike the gospel accounts.
 We read in ‘Bhagavata, Bk 4, XXII:7’ “Thus the six sons were born to Devaki and Kamsa, too, killed those six sons consecutively as they were born.”

-Some have even alleged that Krishna was crucified like Jesus was, but crucifixion is never once mentioned in any Hindu text even though we are told how Krishna dies.
+Some have even alleged that Krishna was crucified like Jesus was, but crucifixion is never once mentioned in any Hindu text.
+However, we are told how Krishna dies.
 We read that he was mediating in the woods when he was accidentally shot in the foot by a hunter’s arrow.
-Maybe because the arrow that pierced his foot was wood, much like was Jesus’ cross, I suppose means Krishna was crucified?
+No crucifixion.

 Nevertheless, there are obvious differences between the resurrections of Jesus and Krishna’s appearance to the hunter who killed him.
 These are:

 - Jesus’ resurrection defeated the power of sin and death.
 Krishna’s resurrection had no real effect on mankind.

 - Jesus appeared to approximately 500 eye witnesses in the New Testament.
 Krishna appeared only to the hunter.

 - Jesus rose from the dead three days later.
 Krishna immediately returned to life.

 - Jesus did not ascend into Heaven until after the Great Commission.
 Krishna immediately “ascended” into the afterlife.